sultanraheem/pandas-data-analysis/README.md

 The Jupyter Notebook file within PyCitySchools can be run through Jupyter Notebook or VSCode, I have used both on separate occasions throughout completing the assignment.

 The report is in PDF format and included within the PyCitySchools folder.
 I have ensured it can be viewed without downloading within my repository.
+Please click more pages to view the entirety of the written report on GitHub.

 The resources folder contains the original CSV files with data.